 Peer review models on IOP journals

-Transparent peer review.
-From October 2019, three of our journals (JPhys Materials, Journal of Neural Engineering and Environmental Research Letters) are participating in a one year trial of transparent peer review.
+Three of our journals (JPhys Materials, Journal of Neural Engineering and Environmental Research Letters) are participating in a trial of transparent peer review.
 This trial enables the publication, alongside a published article, of that article’s entire peer review content (reviewer reports, author responses and decision letters) in an easily discoverable and citable form.
 We hope that this greater transparency will improve the quality of the review process, give more recognition to the work of reviewers and help with the teaching of best practice in peer review.

 During this trial period, both authors and reviewers will have the option of opting out of transparent peer review should they wish to (and reviewers who do opt in may choose to remain anonymous): the peer review history will only appear for articles where the author and (all) reviewers opt in.
 The peer review history is available only for articles displaying a blue Publons “P” badge at the top of the article (next to the title) with a number in a red circle, indicating the number reviewer reports, which can be viewed by clicking on the badge.
 All peer review content displayed will be covered by a Creative Commons CC-BY 4.0 license.
 IOP Publishing retains the right to make minor edits to reports to improve readability and ensure they are suitable for publication, and in exceptional circumstances to withdraw reports.